MauriceHofmann/career-portfolio/README.md

 - Documentation and presentation of technical work

 ## 📂 Repository Structure
-Each subfolder contains:
-- The project’s source code
+Each subfolder represents an individual project and contains its corresponding source code.